 Requesting access to your personal data

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact [include relevant contact details]
+To make a request for your personal information, or be given access to your child’s educational record, contact the School Business Manager.

 Depending on the lawful basis above, you may also have the right to: